What is Capital Gains Tax in Cyprus? Everything You Need to Know (2026 Update)

 Example

-Using all variables, we can accurately calculate the capital gains tax payable upon the sale of a property.
+Using all variables, we can accurately calculate the capital gains tax payable upon the sale of a property in 2026.

 Following the previous examples: